cagdasbas/byd-trip-stats/HOW_TO_USE.md

 - **Estimated SoH** is not yet confirmed as a direct BMS SoH source on all firmware builds
 - **Cabin temperature** may be blank — the app avoids showing HVAC setpoints as if they were real cabin air readings
-- **Battery temperature source** is still under investigation on some firmware versions
 - **HVAC power** is not quantified separately in the energy breakdown — DiLink does not broadcast reliable real-time compressor power
 - **Overnight charging capture** depends on whether DiLink keeps the app alive during sleep